kennytanggg/THRUX/index.rst

 .. toctree::
    :maxdepth: 3

-   source/quickstartguide.rst
+   :hidden:

+   source/quickstartguide

 New User?
-Follow our Quick Start Guide for help.
+Follow our :ref:'QuickStartGuide' for help.

 **What is THRUX?**
 ==================